Diversity, Equity and Inclusion in our Societies

 The DEI Committee has been focused on the first three prioritized recommendations and developing programming for the Annual Meeting.
 View their Annual Committee Reports for updates and reports from the working groups.

-The following sessions at the 2024 Annual Meeting had a focus on Diversity, Equity, and Inclusion:
+The following sessions at CANVAS 2025 will have a focus on Diversity, Equity, and Inclusion:

 - Diversity Student Poster Contest